 Statutes of the United Kingdom of Great Britain and Ireland (1801 to 1868/69)

 Before 1800, see:

-The Irish statutes: 3 Edward II to the Union, AD 1310-1800 (Dublin, Round Hall Press, 1995)
+The Irish statutes: 3 Edward II to the Union, AD 1310-1800 (Dublin, Round Hall Press, 1995; reprint of 1885 title)

 Statutes and ordinances, and acts of the Parliament of Ireland: King John to Henry V [1199-1413], Henry Berry (ed.)
 (Dublin, His Majesty's Stationery Office, 1907)

 All Irish primary legislation from 1922 onwards is available on the Irish Statute Book (eISB) website, together with most of the pre-1922 statutes still in force in Ireland after the Statute Law Revision Act 2007.
 The site is provided by The Office of the Attorney General, Ireland.
 It contains each act as passed, with commencement dates and lists of amendments.

 Consolidated versions of many Irish statutes can be found on the website of the Irish Law Reform Commission.

 BAILII (the British and Irish Legal Information Institute) has Irish statutes as passed from 1922 onwards.